 Do People Like Sling TV?

 Tech review site CNET picked Sling TV as its Editors’ Choice among budget live TV streaming services, writing that it surpasses cheaper options and undercuts its competitors.
 “If your main priority is saving money over cable, it should be the first such service to check out,” according to the site.
-Its limitations, though, are the fact that the add-ons are extensive and sometimes confusing, and the only way to get all your local live TV channels (ABC, NBC, CBS, and Fox affiliates) is to augment your service via an HD antenna (a $15 purchase) or an AirTV 2 DVR (for $99).
+Its limitations, though, are the fact that the add-ons are extensive and sometimes confusing, and the only way to get all your local live TV channels (ABC, NBC, CBS, and Fox affiliates) is to augment your service via an HD antenna ($15), or an AirTV 2 DVR ($99).

-But another from Salem, Oregon (and several others) noted problems with billing snafus, writing, “Confusing billing and free-trial restrictions.
+But another user noted problems with billing snafus, writing, “Confusing billing and free-trial restrictions.
 Thought I was getting a free trial then I got charged earlier than expected.”

-Tech Radar, meanwhile, gives Sling TV a solid 3.5 stars out of 5, calling it “live cable TV without the headache,” and “a great solution for users of a certain lifestyle, like restaurant owners who only use ESPN and CNN, or cord-cutters who know exactly the channels that they like.”
+Tech Radar, meanwhile, gives Sling TV a solid 3.5 stars out of 5, calling it “live cable TV without the headache.”